snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r71-stork-billed-kingfisher-released.md

     ami_version: 3.7.0
 {% endhighlight %}

+Use the appropriate update your version of the atomic.events table to the latest schema:

+* [The Redshift migration script] [redshift-migration]
+* [The PostgreSQL migration script] [postgres-migration]

+If you are ingesting Cloudfront access logs with Snowplow, use the [Cloudfront access log migration script][cloudfront-migration] to update your "com_amazon_aws_cloudfront_wd_access_log_1.sql" table.

 If you wish to use the new event fingerprint enrichment, write a configuration JSON and add it to your enrichments folder.
 An example JSON can be found [here][example-event-fingerprint].

 <h2 id="help">10.
 Getting help</h2>